Artemest iOS app with Augmented Reality

 Board for freelance & contract work

-Artemest - meet Italy's finest artisans and explore their creations - now also as an iOS app with Augmented Reality!
+Artemest is the online destination for luxury Italian furniture and home décor - now also as an iOS app with Augmented Reality!

 The app provides the full Artemest assortment of unique pieces crafted by over 500 talented Italian artisans, which will be updated every week to always offer new options and the latest trends.